V. The Editorial Office of Social Problems

 1. The Editor and staff agree to produce original, to the best of their ability, of suitable quality, and consistent with editorial best practices such as those set out by COPE copy for the twelve issues of the journal, Social Problems.
 These issues cover three volume years.
 The Editor and staff deal directly with the appropriate personnel at the publisher when ensuring the issues appear in a timely fashion.

 2. The Editor will prepare an annual report on the operation of the journal to the Board of Directors, the Budget, Finance, and Audit Committee, the Editorial and Publications Committee, and the attendees of the Annual Business Meeting.
 This report will include the number of manuscripts received and the disposition of the various manuscripts.
-Indication of the quality of the articles, an evaluation of challenges faced and suggested improvements or changes needed to continue to move the journal forward, as well as any other matters that the Editor deems appropriate should be included in the report.
+Indication of the quality of the articles, an evaluation of challenges faced and suggested improvements or changes needed to continue to move the journal forward, as well as any other matters that the Editor deems appropriate, should all be included in the report.